cgbarlow/pubmd/README.md

-# Markdown to PDF Converter v3.8
+# Markdown to PDF Converter
 *Atomised version that breaks everything into sub-components for managability during development.*
 ## Description

 This HTML-based tool allows users to convert Markdown text into a PDF document.
 It provides a user-friendly interface with a live Markdown editor, a preview modal, and various customization options.
 Version 3.8 focuses on improved font handling for PDF output, robust list rendering in PDFs, and enhanced security with DOMPurify.

+The project is currently undergoing a significant architectural refactoring to improve maintainability, enable a Command-Line Interface (CLI), and modernize the development stack.
+For detailed project planning, see the [Implementation Plan](documentation/03_Implementation/Implementation_Plan.md).

 ## Features